brian-watkins/elmer/README.md

 Elmer allows you to describe the behavior of your app without knowledge of implementation details.
 It simulates the Elm architecture, calling `view` and `update` as necessary throughout the course of your test.
-It allows you to specify the effects of commands or subscriptions while your application is under test.
+It lets you manage how commands and subscriptions are processed so you can describe the behavior of your app under whatever conditions you need.
 Elmer allows you to write tests first, which gives you the freedom and confidence to change your code later on.

 ### Usage